 And this is how Bella & Tortie* was born.

-Whilst canelés are my passion and keep me striving for perfection as they are a fickle bake and notoriously inconsistent, I also love to create cakes, tarts, brioches and cookies.
+Whilst canelés are my passion, I also love to create cakes, tarts, brioches and cookies.
 With not a very sweet tooth myself, I always try to keep my desserts on the less sweet side and use a contrast of textures and flavours.

 "Food is everything we are.
 It's an extension of nationalist feeling, ethnic feeling, your personal history, your province, your region, your tribe, your grandma.
 It's inseparable from those from the get-go."

 Travelling throughout my twenties to South East Asia and Europe with permanent stints in Sweden and South Korea, opened my eyes to a whole new world of food.
-(However sadly I wasn’t as pastry obsessed when I visited France - sure I devoured croissants, tarts, eclairs, baguettes, rillettes and fois gras - but I don’t even recall seeing a single canelé!)
+(However sadly I wasn’t as pastry obsessed when I visited France - I was an interior designer looking up at spires, down at tiles, in through windows and always watching my weight and forever on a diet.)

 Although the language barriers were at times, stifling, the one language understood the world over is food.
 Sweden is where I first had cinnamon buns and understood the importance of coffee break and cake through Fika.
 South Korea is where I learnt the true meaning of seasonal, slow food cooking and was given an opportunity to work in my first commercial kitchen and have my first market stall.